ritvikmath/jekyll-now/_posts/2018-10-21-StayHealthy.md

 </center>
 </figure>

 Note that this assumes that each 3500 calories expended is about a pound lost and takes into account the fact that as you lose more weight, the same 40 minutes of walking will result in gradually fewer calories expended.
-It's important to note that this is a pretty rough and generlized calculation and the actual weight loss might change based on your body type, sex, and age.
+It's important to note that this is a pretty rough and generalized calculation and the **actual weight loss might change based on your body type, sex, and age**.

-I just wanted to shed some light on the power of intentional repeated micro-decisions.
-That is, small but consistent changes you purposely make to your life which generate real long term positive growth.
+Weight loss aside, these walks help me feel less stuffy and generally improve my mood and health through the day.
+I wanted to shed some light on the power of these intentional repeated micro-decisions.
+That is, small but consistent changes you purposely make to your life, which generate real long term positive growth.